 691. Research in Library Science.
 1-16 hrs.
 Prerequisite: Permission of director.

-692. Special Problems in Librarianship.
+692. Special Problems.
 1-3 hrs.
 A problem study to be approved by the director.

 694. Field Problems.
 3 hrs.
 Prerequisite: Permission of director.
 Practical experiences in dealing with problem situations in the field and related institutional settings.

 695. Master's Research Project.
 3 hrs.
 Prerequisite: Completed all required courses LIS 501, 505, 511, 605, 636, 651, 668 with minimum B, no Incompletes on transcript, completed at least three approved LIS electives prior to enrollment.
 Written project dealing with a specific problem or issue in the field of library and information science under faculty supervision.

 697. Independent Study and Research.
 Hours arranged.
 Not to be counted as credit toward a degree.
 Students actively working on a thesis, consulting with the major professor, or using other resources of the university may enroll in this course.
 Students who are not in residence and are not enrolled in at least 3 hours of thesis or project, but who are actively working on a thesis or project, consulting with the major professor, or using other resources of the university must enroll in this course for at least 1 hours each semester.